Get a quick and easy quote.

 At Gallagher we understand that your properties and personal possessions are important assets, and we are here to help you make sure they are adequately protected.
-Whether you’re looking for coverage for your primary home, seasonal cottage on the lake, cabin in the woods, condominium in the city or heritage home in the country, we can help.
+Whether you’re looking for coverage for your primary home, seasonal cottage, condominium in the city or heritage home in the country, we can help.

 Our dedicated Personal Insurance Advisors will consult with you to assess your needs, then outline options to consider when setting up a home insurance policy, such as mortgage rate protection, cash settlement options, coverage for detached structures, property while in transit, and landscaping.